Office hours: Monday - Friday, 8:00 a.m. - 5:00 p.m. CST

 Involvement on campus

 Be sure to become involved on campus.
 Whether living on or off campus, there are hundreds of ways to engage with our campus community.
 As a new student, you will have opportunities through Orientation and Hey Day to be introduced to the many ways you can get involved on campus and in the Community.
 Whether your interests involve service, participating in organizations, induction into an honor society, student employment or holding a leadership position on campus, Columbia College has something for everyone.
 Stay in the know by checking CougarLink, for up to date campus activity information.

 Living on campus

 We want Columbia College to be your home away from home.
 Our residential facilities provide students a great place to live, hang out and have fun.
 As a new student we know you will have lots of questions about living on campus.
 Visit our Residential Life web page and be sure to check out the frequently asked questions to learn more.

 Columbia College offers students two options for dining on campus.
 Dulany Hall is cafeteria style dining, while Cougar Café is a café style menu with sandwiches, drinks and coffee.
 Both dining facilities provide delicious food and are ready to serve you.
 Check out the meal plan options for students living on and off campus.
 It’s a great way to save money and get a fantastic meal.

 As a new student at Columbia College you will have a lot to learn about campus.
 Our Spirit & Traditions web page will introduce you to information about our campus culture, cougar pride, and long-standing campus traditions.
 Get a glimpse of some of the Orientation traditions before you arrive to campus.

-The Student Handbook is a one-stop shop of important and useful information.
-It houses all of your rights and responsibilities as a student as well as introducing you to the abundant resources available to you as a Columbia College Student.
+The Student Policies Library details the student handbook in a one-stop shop of important and useful information.
+It houses all of your rights and responsibilities as a student.
 As a student, you are responsible for reading and understanding the contents of the handbook.